datavzrd/datavzrd/README.md

 `aux-libraries` allows to add one or more js libraries via cdn links for usage in [render-html](#render-html).
 The keyword expects a list of urls that link to the js libraries.

+### webview-controls

+`webview-controls` allows to turn on sharing individual rows via a link with the data encoded into a url pointing to a webview that hosts a static version of datavzrd.
+Note that when using the link the row data can temporarily occur (in base64-encoded form) in the server logs of the given webview host.
+Defaults to `false`.

 ### datasets

 `datasets` defines the different datasets of the report.
 This is also the place to define links between your individual datasets.